AsherValentini/MiLO-Middleware/documentation/LLD.md

 > **Why a seperate thread?**
 > Because GPIO polling and OLED updates are **slow** (~i2c wrote latency + debounce timing).
 > We do not want that garbage anywhere near the protocol FSM logic.
-This keeps input an rendering **off the hot path**.
+This keeps input and rendering **off the hot path**.

 ### Protocol Execution Thread
 - Core FSM loop: executes steps, and computes commands